 In the novel, Ian Fleming describes Blofeld's hide-out as being a castle on the coast.
 Ken Adam discovered that this could never be.
 The Japanese never built their castles directly on the coast for fear of typhoons.
 Hence the creation of the elaborate volcano set.

 Ken Adam's volcano set was constructed at Pinewood Studios outside London and consisted of a movable helicopter platform, a working monorail system, a launch pad and a full scale rocket mock-up that could simulate lift-off.
 700 tonnes of structural steel and 200 miles of tubular steel were used.
 Adam once said that the set used more steel than that used for the London Hilton Hotel.
-The set also used 200 tonnes of plaster, 500,000 tubular couplings and over 250,000 square yards of canvas were all employed in the construction of the set which cost just over $1 million.
+The set also used 200 tonnes of plaster, 500,000 tubular couplings, 8,000 railway ties for the monorail and over 250,000 square yards of canvas to protect the set from the weather were all employed in the construction of the set which cost just over $1 million.

 The literal translations of some of this film's foreign language titles include One Doesn't Live More Than Twice (France); It Only Lives Twice (Latin America); 007 Dies Twice (Japan); One Only Lives Twice (Germany); James Bond In Japan (Norway & Greece); You Live Only Twice (Finland); With 007 You Only Live Twice (Brazil & Portugal) and 007 Seized The Rocket Base (China).